Design & Technology

 The curriculum is designed in such a way that children are actively involved in the evaluation, dialogue and decision making about the quality of their outcomes and the improvements they need to make.
 These discussions help children to talk about their own learning journey and have an understanding of how to improve.

-In addition to this in line with the school’s assessment policy observations of pupil progress within each lesson are used to plan subsequent teaching, including targeted support and opportunities for working at greater depth.
+In addition to this, in line with the school’s assessment policy, observations of pupil progress within each lesson are used to plan subsequent teaching, including targeted support and opportunities for working at greater depth.
 Knowledge organisers are used in each unit to support assessment.